Our Investment Approach

 The beliefs that drive the current approach are:

-3. There is an incremental, predictable return associated with the hedging of foreign currency risk in a New Zealand-domiciled portfolio due to the existence of an exchange risk premium.
+- There is an incremental return over time associated with the hedging of foreign currency risk in a New Zealand-domiciled portfolio due to the existence of an exchange risk premium.

 Structure of Governance

 The trust consists of a board of six trustees that are elected by Consumers for terms of four years.
 Trustees continuously review and adopt global best practices in the oversight of the trust’s portfolio.
-The day-to-day operations of the trust are managed by a General Manager and staff.
+The day-to-day operations of the trust are managed by a Chief Executive and staff.

 Trustees recognise that specialist advice and/or services may be required in the areas of taxation, portfolio management and investment management, and seek the assistance of third-party providers as required.
 Professional advisors must be independent of investment managers and providers of managed fund products.

-The trustees have appointed an investment advisor to provide strategic advice, to assist the trustees to develop their investment policies and to help evaluate the performance of the Diversification Portfolio and the Trust’s investment managers.
-The appointed investment advisor is Fidato Advisory Ltd. The trust’s lead consultant, Dr. Edward Schuck, has a strong background in investments with 20 years of experience advising community and electricity trusts, iwi, superannuation schemes and Crown financial institutions.
-He is a Licensed Independent Trustee and holds several investment-related governance roles.
+The trustees have appointed an investment advisor to provide strategic advice, to assist the trustees to develop their investment policies and to help evaluate the performance of the Diversified Portfolio and the Trust’s investment managers.
+The appointed investment advisor is Frontier Advisors.
+Frontier Advisors has been at the forefront of delivering investment advice and technology to institutional investors for more than 25 years.
+They provide advice on $600B of assets across the superannuation, charity, public, insurance and higher education sectors.

 Our strategic objectives for our investments are: